The Child's Place

 Parent Information Center

-The Child's Place for Children With Special Needs
+The Child's Place for Children (and Teens) With Special Needs

 At Brooklyn Public Library, there's a place where all children can relax, play and have fun.
 We provide unique programs for children with and without disabilities from birth to age 12.